jahidhasanlinix/asyncpulse/README.md

 # asyncpulse
-AsyncPulse - Asynchronous standup meetings in Slack to keep your team synced
+AsyncPulse - Asynchronous standup meetings in Slack to keep your team synced `COMING SOON`